FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 The HybridOS Security Service which runs on device side works closely with the cloud services above to ensure the security of your IoT application.

-On the cloud side, the identity authentication mechanisms is based on blockchain technology in order to avoid hijacking device by cracker.
+The identity authentication mechanisms of HybridOS will learn some ideas or concept from blockchain technology, in order to in order to avoid hijacking device by cracker.

 In the future, we will provide serverless computing on the cloud side.